ji-zai/personal-site/content/essays/seek-truth.md

 <WithAnnotation
-  line="This is when your ego helps you." markdown="This is why I’m not a fan team cultures that emphasize “low egos”.
+  line="This is when your ego helps you." markdown="<p>This is why I’m not a fan team cultures that emphasize “low egos”.
 I often find these teams full of people that simply don’t care.
 It’s easy to agree with someone, or let your ideas be discarded when you don’t give a shit about the product. <p>Big ego to achieve something worthwhile + truth seeking => they do great work by making their egos work for what their conscious mind wants." />

 To bridge the inconsistency, your mind can either: